Meets

 For those new to Pembroke, there is a good introduction to the area on UKC — https://www.ukclimbing.com/articles/destinations/beginners_pembroke-10261.

-Camping is likely to be at the basic, but ideally positioned (and very welcoming) St Petrox campsite (http://www.stpetroxcampingandcaravansite.co.uk).
+Camping is at the basic, but ideally positioned (and very welcoming) St Petrox campsite (http://www.stpetroxcampingandcaravansite.co.uk).

 More